campuscode/rails-guides-pt-BR/pt-BR/active_record_basics.md

 ```ruby
 user = User.create(name: "David", occupation: "Code Artist")
 ```

-Using the `new` method, an object can be instantiated without being saved:

 Usando o método `new`, um objeto pode ser instanciado sem ser salvo: